-A serious insect disturbance occurred as a biotic factor from 1985 to 2006 in the plot.
-The disturbance was caused by Thalassodes quadraria Guene and significantly influ-
+A serious insect disturbance (biotic factor) caused by Thalassodes quadraria Guene occurred from 1985 to 2006 in the plot, and significantly influenced the following four species of Lauraceae: Cryptocarya chinensis, Cryptocarya concinna, Machilus chinensis and Lindera chunii).
+These four species have been named as insect direct-influenced populations (Huang et al., 1998; Huang, 2000; Peng et al., 2003; Guan et al., 2004; Shi et al., 2005; Zhou et al., 2005; Peng ,2006; Zhang, 2006).
+This insect disturbance brought intense fluctuation to the community (Peng, 2006).
+On the basis of long-term (1983-1990) monitoring, Huang (2000) found that there was a positive feedback relationship between the population dynamics of T. quadraria and the population dynamics of the insect-influenced population.
+As a feedback, the population dynamics of this insect species caused the structure changes of the plant community (Huang, 2000).

-- 5 enced the following four species of Lauraceae: Cryptocarya chinensis, Cryptocarya concinna, Machilus chinensis and Lindera chunii).
-These four species have been named as insect direct-influenced populations (Huang et al., 1998; Huang, 2000; Peng et al., 2003; Guan et al., 2004; Shi et al., 2005; Zhou et al., 2005; Peng, 2006; Zhang, 2006).
-This insect disturbance brought intense fluctuation to the community (Peng, 2006). - 10 2006).
-On the basis of long-term (1983-1990) monitoring, Huang (2000) found that there was a positive feedback relationship between the population dynamics of Thalassodes quadraria and the population dynamics of the insect-influenced population.
-As a feedback, the population dynamics of this insect species caused the structure changes of the plant community (Huang, 2000). - Three gaps in the canopy occurred as abiotic factors in the plot: (1) tree-fall gap: two canopy trees of Castanopsis chinensisi, which is the only species that composes the top portion of the community's canopy, fell during 1997-1998 (Gap 1; Fig. 2).
-With the successive death of adjacent trees, the gap was further expanded (Liang, 2001); (2) landslide gaps: two landslides, one prior to 1992 and one in 2002, formed canopy Gap 2 and canopy Gap 3, respectively (Fig. 2). - 2.3 Population classification
+In addition, three forest gaps occurred in the canopy (abiotic factor) in the plot occasioned by (1) tree-fall when two canopy trees of C. chinensisi, the only species that composes the top canopy, fell during 1997-1998 (Gap 1; Fig. 2).
+When the two trees fell, they caused successive death of adjacent trees leading to an expanded forest gap (Liang, 2001).
+(2) Landslides occurring at two consecutive times, one prior to 1992 and the other in in 2002, leading to canopy Gap 2 and canopy Gap 3, respectively (Fig. 2).